Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.md

 </td><td>

-Thrown when trying to connect to a network where Liquity is not deployed.
+Thrown when trying to connect to a network where the protocol is not deployed.

 </td></tr>